 - Think about the possibility of a partial settlement.
 In other words, settle the easy issues first while you continue to negotiate the more difficult ones; and

 - Decide whether you are willing to accept a remedy other than money;

 - Unfavorable publicity for either side.
 Generally, civil court trials are open to the public, which allows for media coverage and scrutiny;

 - The amount of personal information that could be revealed at trial or through further discovery;

 - Possible disclosure of business information or trade secrets;

 - When the case is likely to be called for trial and the estimated length of the trial;

 - The opposing lawyer's negotiation tactics.
 Your lawyer may have negotiated with the opposing lawyer before, or has talked to other lawyers to get an idea of what to expect; and

 - The extent to which your opponent is likely to play "hardball" and be unwilling to negotiate.

 Presented with a Settlement Offer?
-Get Legal Help
+Get a Free Case Review

 As a party to the lawsuit, only you can make the final decision of whether to accept a settlement.
 But keep in mind that opposing counsel is obligated to get the best possible deal for its client, which means offering you as little as possible.
 Is it a good deal for you, too?
 That can be a complicated question best analyzed by a seasoned civil attorney.
 If you need legal advice about a settlement offer, contact an injury attorney for a free consultation today.